BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 Here's what that project looks like:
 ![ENRCostData.com](https://bradleyculley.github.io/images/ENR_Cost_Data.png)

-That was actually the second project I worked on for Mitchell.
+That was actually the second project we worked on together.
 Today I’m posting about the first.
 Technical details are at the end, if you're looking for those.

 ---